EMI Calculator

 Tenure (N)

-Where r is the monthly interest rate and n is the tenure in months.
+Where P is the loan amount, r is the monthly interest rate, and n represents the total number of monthly installments.

 Accuracy